jsapede/ohmigo-ha-pelletstove/README.md

 Some additionnal WAGO connectors, 5V USB power supply, wires, and electrician pliers are needed to build and the whole system.

 #  Method
-As there's no other way to communicate with the pellet stove except reverse engineering the electronics, the key idea is to delude the stove with fake temperarature inputs (OTI) send by variating the resistance of the Ohmigo to send send controled resistance inputs (ORI) to the stove
+As there's no other way to communicate with the pellet stove except reverse engineering the electronics, the key idea is to delude the stove with fake temperarature inputs (OTI) sent by variating the resistance of the Ohmigo and so, to send controled resistance inputs (ORI) to the stove

-So said, sending a low resistance value will simulate low temperature (< target + hysteresis) and force the stove to ignite, and sending a high resistance value will simulate high temperature (> target) and the stove will extinct.
+So said, sending a low resistance value will simulate low temperature (<= target + hysteresis) and force the stove to ignite, and sending a high resistance value will simulate high temperature (>= target) and the stove will extinct.

 The main objective is to replace WTS by a controlled input value issuing from the ohmigo (ORI).

-*NOTE : as we will replace the WTI by the ohmuigo, from here we will use OTI as the main temperature input for the stove*
+*NOTE : as we will replace the WTI by the ohuigo, from here we will use OTI as the main temperature input for the stove*

 - if OTI = 5°C << (STT + SHY) : ignition
 - if OTI = 45°C >> STT : extinction